 But wait, there's more!
 Hemp seeds also contain other important nutrients:

 There’s also this little ol' thing called CBD that we Bluebirds are big fans of.
 The hemp plant produces over 110+ molecules known as cannabinoids, most popular of which are CBD and THC.
 Most have probably heard these acronyms by now as they’ve recently been gaining national attention with the recent legalization of hemp and hemp-derived CBD in the 2018 Farm Bill.
 CBD users have reported a wide range of benefits, most notably its ability to regulate homeostasis in the body.
 Check out Bluebird's FAQ page for more details on how CBD interacts with the body and what its benefits are.

 How to add hemp and CBD to your diet

 There are so many CBD products available on the market today that you’re bound to find something that fits in seamlessly with your lifestyle and diet.

 For those looking for the most comprehensive hemp product available, we highly recommend trying Bluebird’s Hemp Complete CBD oil, a full-spectrum hemp extract with CBD, CBDA and an additional serving of steam-distilled terpenes.
 This product is essentially like juicing the whole cannabis plant.
 Bluebird’s other CBD oil blends also contain organic hemp seed oil as a carrier oil, meaning you’ll get the benefits of CBD plus all the advantages of adding hemp seeds to your diet when you use our products.

 Don’t love the taste of hemp?
 Try capsules!
-Bluebird’s CBD capsules contain our Hemp Classic blend encapsulated in soft gels for a consistent serving size and a convenient, taste-neutral CBD experience.
+Bluebird offers our Hemp Classic, Hemp Complete, and Hemp Signature blends in soft gels format for a consistent serving size and a convenient, taste-neutral CBD delivery.